The Périgord of

 This morning we drive to the Chateau des Millandes, a Renaissance castle built in 1489.
 It was abandoned after the French Revolution, but beautifully restored and improved in the early 1900s.
 Most notably now, it was the home of Josephine Baker, the wildly popular black dancer and entertainer who took Paris by storm.
 Less known about Baker are her work for the French resistance in WWII and her adoption of numerous children.
 The Chateau is still decorated inside in the art deco style Baker loved.

-We depart to meet Martin at Bruno’s favorite wine store -- Julien de Savignac – where we’ll taste some of his favorite wines.
+We depart to meet Martin at Bruno’s favorite wine store - Julien de Savignac - where we’ll taste some of his favorite wines.
 Afterwards, we’ll take the short drive to Martin’s home in the countryside, where he and his wife Julia Watson have invited us for lunch.
 We’ll visit their home and stroll around the garden, and then have a long lazy lunch with lots of wine.
-(Bring your bathing suit; if it’s warm enough we can take a swim in their pool).
 We depart for home mid-afternoon.

 We depart for our drive to Bordeaux.
 We’ll stop to visit the Chateau de Monbazillac and taste the sauternes at their vineyard.
 We’ll stop for lunch in nearby Bergerac (yes, of Cyrano de Bergerac fame), and then arrive in Bordeaux in the late afternoon.
 You’ll have time to stroll around the beautiful town and have dinner outdoors at one of the many restaurants in the St. Pierre square.